thomas-vogel/thomas-vogel.github.io/_pages/publications/type.md

 ## Conferences

 * Marc Carwehl, Thomas Vogel, Genaína Nunes Rodrigues, and Lars Grunske. [_Runtime Verification of Self-Adaptive Systems with Changing Requirements_](2023-SEAMSa).
 In: 18th International Symposium on Software Engineering for Adaptive and Self-Managing Systems.
-SEAMS '23.
-IEEE, 2023.
+SEAMS ’23.
+IEEE, 2023, pp. 104–114.
 * Danny Weyns and Thomas Vogel. [_On the Need for Artifacts to Support Research on Self-Adaptation Mature for Industrial Adoption_](2023-SEAMSb).
 In: 18th International Symposium on Software Engineering for Adaptive and Self-Managing Systems.
 SEAMS ’23.
-IEEE, 2023.
+IEEE, 2023, pp. 86–87.
 * Ilias Gerostathopoulos, Thomas Vogel, Danny Weyns, and Patricia Lago. [_How do we Evaluate Self-adaptive Software Systems?_](2021-SEAMS) In: 16th International Symposium on Software Engineering for Adaptive and Self-Managing Systems.
 SEAMS '21.
 IEEE, 2021, pp. 59--70.
 * Arut Prakash Kaleeswaran, Arne Nordmann, Thomas Vogel, and Lars Grunske. [_A User-Study Protocol for Evaluation of Formal Verification Results and their Explanation_](2021-ICSME-RR).
 In: Registered Reports Track at the 37th International Conference on Software Maintenance and Evolution (ICSME).
 ICSME RR '21.
 2021.
 * Ricardo D. Caldas, Arthur Rodrigues, Eric B. Gil, Genaína N. Rodrigues, Thomas Vogel, and Patrizio Pelliccione. [_A Hybrid Approach Combining Control Theory and AI for Engineering Self-Adaptive Systems_](2020-SEAMSa).
 In: 15th International Symposium on Software Engineering for Adaptive and Self-Managing Systems.
 SEAMS ’20.
 ACM, 2020, pp. 9--19.